mountHouli/camp-trip-browser/README.md

 - Build system
   - Setup dev envr
+    - switch NODE_ENV from "prod" and "dev" to "production" and "development" because this is what webpack uses.
     - Errors hidden until dev server killed.
 Ex:  `ReferenceError: WHATEVER_COMPONENT_I_USED_BUT_FORGOT_TO_IMPORT is not defined`
     - Clean up env var setting, especially NODE_ENV
       - maybe use webpack "mode" option